 HomeBlogFive Tips To Boost Wifi Range

-7 Ways You Can Extend WiFi Range in Your Home
+7 Ways to Boost WiFi Range at Home

 a person uses a laptop with a WiFi signal on the screen

-Not having WiFi in certain locations in your home or on your property can reduce your ability to work, learn, or connect in locations where you’re most comfortable.
+Not having WiFi in certain locations in your home or on your property can reduce your ability to work, learn, or connect in your most comfortable spots.
 Thankfully, there are options for extending the range of your WiFi signal over larger areas.

 Here are seven things you can try to get the most out of your WiFi signal or otherwise enhance digital connections throughout your home.

-Sometimes, a central location isn’t the best option, though, so play around with different homes for your WiFi router.
-If you have some specialty construction or metal within your home, it could be dampening the signal.
-In this case, you might want to try positioning the router in areas where the signal doesn’t have to contend with those barriers as much.
+Sometimes though, a central location isn’t the best option.
+You might need to play around with different spots for your WiFi router.
+If you have some specialty construction (such as greener building materials) or metal within your home, it could be dampening the signal.
+In this case, you might want to try positioning the router in areas where the signal doesn’t have to contend with those barriers as much, boosting your WiFi range.

 This is another easy and inexpensive option to try.
-Like many connected devices, routers often need to be updated.
-That’s because the manufacturers are always making updates to tweak performance, releasing firmware updates to provide those changes to customers.
+Like many connected devices, WiFi routers sometimes need to be updated.
+That’s because the manufacturers are always making updates to tweak performance, releasing firmware updates to deliver those changes to customers.

 Newer routers may receive updates automatically, but it’s a good idea to check your configurations to ensure that’s the case.
-If you haven’t received an update in a while, manually updating your device or scheduling it to receive firmware updates can be a good idea.
+If you haven’t received an update in a while, manually updating your device or scheduling it to receive firmware updates may boost WiFi range in your home.

 Digital devices get obsolete fairly quickly in this modern world.
 There’s a reason many companies offer coverage for up to two or three years.
 By that time, the device you might be using is often out of date and ready for an upgrade.